jeean0668/LFSS/readme.md

 ## Features

 - Supported file formats: [pdf, docx, doc, txt]
+- Available OS : [Windows, Linux, MacOS]
+- LLM : Gemma2:2B
+- Vector DB : Faiss
 <!-- - 기능 2: [기능에 대한 설명] -->
 <!-- - 기능 3: [기능에 대한 설명] -->

 ## Installation & Execution

 To install this project in a local environment, please follow these steps.

+First, you need to install Ollama. please refer to [Ollama](https://ollama.com) to install it. and pull the Gemma2:2B model.

+### Install Local LLM Model

+1. Pull Gemma2:2B model
+    ```bash
+    ollama pull gemma2:2b
+    ```

+---

+Second, you need to install the project. you can install it by using the following git command.

+### Install project & Setup the project

 1. Clone the repository